endavis/gcm/README.md

 ## New
  - changed to use pyaes
- - added menu items for scp strings
+ - added menu items for scp strings (from https://github.com/yma-het/GnomeConnectionManager)
  - empty passwords are not saved to config

 # REQUIREMENTS: